meshcloud/collie-hub/docs/accelerator/README.md

 ## Background

-Collie and its Collie Hub, with all of its available kit modules, are open-source and fully usable for free.
+Collie and Collie Hub, with all of its available kit modules, are open-source and fully usable for free.
-Anyone can use Collie and the Collie Hub to build and manage their cloud foundation and their landing zones.
+Anyone can use Collie and Collie Hub to build and manage their cloud foundation and their landing zones.

-Collie and the Collie Hub are offered by [meshcloud](https://meshcloud.io/en/), which is a technology startup that offers a Cloud Foundation Platform as a Software-as-a-Service.
+Collie and Collie Hub are offered by [meshcloud](https://meshcloud.io/en/), which is a technology startup that helps large organizations use the cloud effectively and efficiently.

 To get organizations up-to-speed even quicker, meshcloud offers the [Azure Landing Zone Accelerator](https://www.meshcloud.io/en/services/landing-zone-accelerator/) as a service to get